 Depth: HOME WORKS! aims for a fundamental culture change in homes, schools, and communities.
-In addition to home visits, families attend dinners at school, “breaking bread” with teachers, to deepen their relationships and build trust.
+In addition to home visits, teachers hold parent-teacher workshops at school, families attend dinners at school (when allowed) with teachers to deepen their relationships and build trust.

 Philosophy: HOME WORKS! believes that all parents want their children to succeed in school and in life.
 We see parents as partners and co-educators and realize the critical role they play in the education of their children.

 Quality: HOME WORKS! provides comprehensive professional development for teachers and other school personnel on how to make effective home visits.